lissine0/Monal-wiki/XML-Query-Language.md

 - `@attributeName`:
 This will return the value of the attribute named after the `@` as `NSString`, use a conversion command to convert the value to other data types.
 - `@@`:
-This will return all attributes of the selected XML node as key-value-pairs of an `NSDictionary`.
+This will return all attributes of the selected XML node as key-value-pairs in an `NSDictionary`.
+No conversion commands can be used together with this extraction command.
 - `#`:
 This will return the text contents of the selected XML node as `NSString`, use a conversion command to convert the value to other data types.
 - `$`:
 This will return the element name of the selected XML node as `NSString`.
 This is only really useful if the last path segment contained a wildcard element name or its element name was negated.
 A Conversion command can be used to convert the returned element name to other data types as well.

-For data-form (XEP-0004) subqueries, see the corresponding section below.
+For data-form ([XEP-0004](https://xmpp.org/extensions/xep-0004.html)) subqueries, see the corresponding section below.

 ## Conversion Commands
 Conversion commands can be used to convert the returned `NSString` of an extraction command to some other data type.
 Conversion commands can not be used without an extraction command and must be separated from the preceeding extraction command by a pipe symbol (`|`).